 This IT job hunting guide will provide you with a review of everything you will need to consider in your journey towards your next professional milestone.

 The IT skills gap is rapidly widening as new technologies emerge at an increasing rate and change the way firms operate.
-Most recruiters, predictably, name a skills shortage as their top challenge.
+For this reason, most recruiters, predictably, name a skills shortage as their top challenge.
 The scarcity of skilled individuals raises salaries and empowers those with the most in-demand abilities.
-New skill niches are continuously emerging, and IT professionals need to stay up to date with new developments if they want to remain relevant.
+And so, new skill niches are continuously emerging.
+Consequently, IT professionals need to stay up to date with new developments if they want to remain relevant.

 Learn more about today’s IT jobs market